**Please read this entire letter before completing the questionnaire below**

 Dear Fellow Citizen:

-You have been selected for jury service at random, from a list prepared from the voter registration and state driver’s license listings of Geary County residents.
+You have been selected for jury service at random, from a list prepared from voter registration and state driver’s license listings.
 You may be called to serve as a prospective juror during a four-month period.
 You may not be selected to serve at all due to peremptory challenge; this is not uncommon.

 Your first reaction may be to think of all the ways that such service will burden or inconvenience you and to search for excuses to use in an attempt to get off jury duty.
 Before you advance any further in considering excuses, please think seriously about your decision.
 This is your court system.
 Some of the most qualified jurors are busy people.
 Please bear in mind that the quality of justice in your court system will never be any better than the composite intelligence and wisdom of its juries.
 Don’t let your court system down today when it needs you.
 Although you may not think of it now, it is possible that you could someday be involved in a legal action.
 If that should occur, I am confident that you will desire to have the most diligent and most impartial jury possible to hear your case.